 Applications for the 2020-2021 Postdoctoral Fellowship year now open!
 Deadline is December 6th, 2019.

 CBC invites applications for a one year clinical postdoctoral fellowship beginning August 31, 2020.
 We offer a collegial and intellectually stimulating environment and an outstanding opportunity to receive training and supervision in comprehensive CBT and DBT for a broad range of disorders with children, adolescents, and adults, and experience working with individual clients, groups, couples, and families.
-We also offer specialized training with certified trainers in many evidence-based treatments including but not limited to Parent Child Interaction Therapy (PCIT), Prolonged Exposure (PE), intensive OCD treatment, social anxiety group treatment, executive functioning coaching, and an intensive DBT program (The Steps Program) to meet the needs of young adults who require a higher level of care, and more.
+We also offer specialized training with certified trainers in many evidence-based treatments including but not limited to Parent Child Interaction Therapy (PCIT), Prolonged Exposure (PE), intensive OCD treatment, social anxiety group treatment, executive functioning coaching, and an intensive DBT program (The SAGE Program) to meet the needs of young adults who require a higher level of care, and more.